triketora/women-in-software-eng/README.md

 For the purposes of this project, I am counting "female engineers" as women who are writing or architecting software, and are in full-time roles.
-This generally does not include HTML/CSS devs, designers, PMs, sysadmins, etc. although the line can be blurry for people who are in mixed roles, like engineering managers who were formerly ICs and still contribute code -- use your judgment.
+This generally does not include people writing HTML/CSS (depending on the level of sophistication of the CSS being written), designers, PMs, sysadmins, etc. although the line can be blurry for people who are in mixed roles, like engineering managers who were formerly ICs and still contribute code -- use your judgment.
 Only full-timers please; no